 Type 5

-A typical Type 5 trench is pipe bedded in compacted granular material to centerline of pipe.
-Compacted granular or select material to top of pipe.
-(Approximately 90 percent Standard Proctor, AASSHTO T-99). “loose soil” or “select material” is defined as native soil excavated from the trench, free of rocks, foreign materials, and frozen earth.
+A typical Type 5 trench is pipe bedded in compacted granular material to the centerline of the pipe.
+Compacted granular or select material to the top of the pipe.
+(Approximately 90 percent Standard Proctor, AASHTO T-99).
+“Loose soil” or “select material” is defined as native soil excavated from the trench, free of rocks, foreign materials, and frozen earth.

 Why is nominal thickness (wall thickness) important?

-As we have been discussing, you will see in the chart below that the nominal thickness (wall thickness) required for your application will typically increase the deeper the pipe is to be laid.
+As we have discussed, the chart below shows that the nominal thickness (wall thickness) required for your application typically increases with the depth at which the pipe is to be laid.
 Along with this increase, you will also notice that the maximum depth of cover will also increase as you move from a Type 1 trench up through a Type 5 trench for each respective nominal thickness.

 Example:

-Using 30” as our example you will see in the chart that it can be installed with a maximum depth of cover of 9 ft using a wall thckness of .34” and a Type 3 trench.
+Using 30” as our example, you will see in the chart that it can be installed with a maximum cover depth of 9 ft using a wall thickness of 0.34” and a Type 3 trench.

-The same 30” (wall thickness .34”) can also be installed with a maximum depth of cover of 22 ft if the trench is constructed as a Type 5.
+The same 30” (wall thickness .34”) can also be installed with a maximum cover depth of 22 ft if the trench is constructed as a Type 5.

 By upsizing the 30” wall thickness from .34” to .49”, it can be buried at a maximum depth of cover of 19 ft in a Type 3 trench, or 33 ft if being used with a Type 5 trench.